Skip to main content

 Structures of starch synthetases (SS)

 There are four classes of soluble starch synthetases (SSI-SSIV) and one starch granule-bound one (GBSS).
-As noted in the mechanism above, all have two catalytic domains except SSII, which has 3 CHO binding domains.
+As noted in the mechanism above, all have 2 catalytic domains, except SSII, which has 3 CHO-binding domains.
 GBSS appears to form amylose and long chains of amylopectins (amylose with around 5% α(1,6) branching.
 Loss-of-function mutants of GBSS have much-reduced amylose concentrations.
 SSI-SSIII produces most of the amylopectin.
-SSI is most active with stands (outer ones in branched structures) with around 7-9 glucoses.
+SSI is most active with chains (the outer ones in branched structures) with around 7-9 glucose units.
 In leaves, it generates chains of up to 10 residues in amylopectin.
 The SSs can be chloroplastic or amyloplastic.

 Figure \(\PageIndex{15}\) shows an interactive iCn3D model of barley starch synthase I in complex with maltooligosaccharide (4HLN).

-The protein is shown in gray in an open conformation with a glucose 5-mer bound on the outside.
+The protein is shown in gray, in an open conformation, with a 5-mer of glucose bound on the outside.
 It has a GT-B fold with distinct N- and C-terminal Rossmann-like domains and a central linker.
-Side chains within 5 Å of oligosaccharide are shown in sticks and labeled.
-Note especially the disulfide bridge between cysteines 126 and 506 in the central part of the protein that prevents the formation of the active site.
+Side chains within 5 Å of the oligosaccharide are shown in sticks and labeled.
+Note especially the disulfide bridge between cysteines 126 and 506 in the central region of the protein, which prevents formation of the active site.
 This clearly shows the importance of redox signaling in activating the enzyme.

 The maltose is not bound in the active site but at a surface secondary binding site (SBS).
-The role of this site is a bit unclear, but it may be involved in carbohydrate:carbohydrate interactions.
+The role of this site is somewhat unclear, but it may be involved in carbohydrate-carbohydrate interactions.
 Specifically, they may assist in recruiting starch chains for further elongation.
 SBSs are found in many but not all starch synthases.
 Note that in this structure, there is only one occluded active site and not two, as suggested in Figure 14 above.

 Figure \(\PageIndex{16}\) shows an interactive iCn3D model of the catalytic domain of starch synthase IV from Arabidopsis thaliana bound to ADP and acarbose (6GNE).